Skip to content

 • Give to the Holidays Sponsorship Appeal - Select 'A specific aspect of ministry' on the next page

-• Volunteer on a Motiv8 Holiday
+• Volunteer on a Motiv8 event

-• Become a Motiv8 Partner
+• Become a Motiv8 Partner church or youth project

 SU Scotland has played an important role in the development of two youth projects helping to make a difference in the lives of young people in priority communities in Glasgow and Edinburgh.
+We are currently seeking to develop a third in Inverness and are giving attention to where else we may see Local Youth Projects initiated.

 Junction 12